spring-guides-page/spring-guides/content/blog/springboot/spring-data-setup.md

 ---
-title: "Accessing databases using Spring Data JPA"
+title: "Database Access using Spring Data JPA"
 date: 2022-11-26T17:36:52+01:00
 author: "Florian M."
 tags: ["Data"]
+brief: "Integrating Spring Data JPA and building an exemplary Data Service"
 ---
 ## Introduction
 Whenever we need to handle persistent data in our application a Database connection of some kind is required.</br>
-Spring Data helps us to deal with those situations by providing an easy-to-use suite of libraries into its own Framework's architecture.
+Spring Data helps us to deal with those situations by providing an easy-to-use suite of libraries which can be easily integrated into existing Spring projects.

 We are going to focus on the JPA flavor of Spring Data in this article as it's easiest to understand when coming from non-Spring based Projects (Using Hibernate directly for example).

 You can also add automatic [Database schema migrations using Liquibase]({{< ref "/blog/springboot/spring-liquibase" >}}) after integrating Spring Data into your application.

 ## Integrating Spring Data JPA
 Spring Data JPA can be added as a dependency in your `build.gradle` file.
 You can add the H2 Database dependency for